IsaMorphic/QuadrupleLib/README.md

 ### Project TODOs (HELP WANTED!!)

+- [ ] Unit tests to check for specification coverage

 - [ ] Implements `IEEERemainder` as suggested in IEEE 754
 - [ ] Implements typical library functions (`Pow`, `Atan2`, `Log`)
 - [ ] Supports all rounding modes (atm only implements "ties to even" mode)